 With WordPress installed, you’re ready to proceed with the migration.
 In this tutorial, I am using the free version of FG Drupal to WordPress, but there is a premium version available as well.

-The premium version of the plugin lets you move custom post types, post fields and taxonomies to WordPress with the help of the Toolset Types plugin.
+The premium version of the plugin lets you move custom post types, post fields and taxonomies to WordPress.

 See the differences between the free and paid versions here.

 Step #1: Installing the FG Drupal to WordPress plugin

 Head over to Plugins > Add New in your WordPress dashboard, and search for FG Drupal to WordPress.
 Click the Install Now button and once it’s done, Activate.

 This plugin is super helpful, and should make moving your content very easy.